Get involved: the eLending Working Group

 The group focuses largely on exchanging information in the public/community library space.
 The group keeps a watching brief on eLending issues across the international library community.

-IFLA is therefore keen to understand the eLending situation facing libraries everywhere, but particularly in non-English speaking countries.
+IFLA is keen to understand the eLending situation facing libraries everywhere, but particularly in non-English speaking countries.
 More information will help us focus our future advocacy activities and provide support to our members who are seeking to provide eLending services.
-We want to hear from libraries:
+Some interesting focuses of exchange of information are:

 - Experiencing difficulties accessing eBook content through publishers or resellers

 - Operating successful models providing access to digital content, in co-operation with, or with the blessing of, publishers large or small